polarityio/resilient/README.md

 ### Types to Search

 The types of data that should be searched.
 Options include "Incidents", "Notes", "Artifacts", and "Tasks".

+### Days to Search

+The number of days back to search.
+For example, if set to 365, the integration will limit results to incidents created in the last 365 days.
+Defaults to 365 days.

 ### Ignored List